jjdelorme/ContosoUniversity/README.md

 ### Setup Cloud SQL for SQL Server

 Start by setting up the Google Cloud SQL for SQL Server instance.
 You can [create an instance](https://cloud.google.com/sql/docs/sqlserver/create-instance?hl=en_US>), [set up the DB](https://cloud.google.com/sql/docs/sqlserver/create-manage-databases?hl=en_US>) and [add a user](https://cloud.google.com/sql/docs/sqlserver/create-manage-users?hl=en_US) to connect to the database.
+For the purposes of this tutorial you can use the SQL Server 2017 Express Edition which has $0 licensing costs.
 Make sure that the IP you will be connecting to the database from is added to the [Authorized networks](https://cloud.google.com/sql/docs/sqlserver/configure-ip?hl=en_US#console).
 As soon as you have that setup, make a note of the SQL server IP address, user and password.

 ### Connect to the database